vmware-workloads/ansible-cp-kafka/aria_installer/README.md

 ==========================

 Installs the given aria blueprint and vro workflows into aria automation.
-The automation will then be available in Service Broker.   \#\# Prerequisites
+The automation will then be available in Service Broker.

+## Prerequisites

 -   AAP installed and running

--   Aria / VCF Automation configured with VM flavour mappings (and configured as per the name):
+-   Aria / VCF Automation configured with VM flavour mappings: small/medium/large

-    -   dse-16vcpu-48gb

-    -   dse-16vcpu-64gb

 -   Note: pulls Ubuntu images from the web.
 If required, alter the template to use a local image (image mapping in VCF Automation required)